camunda/camunda-docs-manual/site/src/documents/api-references/rest/message/post-message.html.md

 ---

-Deliver a message to the process engine to either trigger a message start or intermediate message catching event.
+Deliver a message to the process engine to either trigger a message start event or an intermediate message catching event.
-Internally, this maps to the engine's message correlation builder methods `MessageCorrelationBuilder#correlate()` and `MessageCorrelationBuilder#correlateAll()`.
+Internally this maps to the engine's message correlation builder methods `MessageCorrelationBuilder#correlate()` and `MessageCorrelationBuilder#correlateAll()`.
-See more on the correlation behavior in the [message event documentation](ref:/api-references/bpmn20/#events-message-events).
+For more information about the correlation behavior, see the [Message Events](ref:/api-references/bpmn20/#events-message-events) section of the [BPMN 2.0 Implementation Reference](ref:/api-references/bpmn20/).

 Method